tektutor/openshift-0610oct-2025/Day1/README.md

 docker run -d --name nginx3 --hostname nginx3 tektutor/nginx:latest
 ```

-Let's create a loadbalancer container with port-forwarding for external access
+Let's create a loadbalancer container with port-forwarding for external access.
+The port 80 on the left side must be replaced with some other non-conflicting port as everyone will use port 80.
 ```
 docker run -d --name lb --hostname lb -p 80:80 nginx:latest
 ```